 Beneficence implies that research should strive to do no harm, a standard shared with the medical and humanitarian sectors.
 However, in practice this is very hard to attain.
 Few interventions that are potent enough to have some benefits also have no risk of harm.
 As a result, the standard that is used in practice is that the potential benefits of a research project must outweigh the potential harm.

-Even this standard is difficult to put into practice.
+Even this standard is difficult to implement.
 Answering this question requires us to define how to weigh the costs and benefits of different groups against each other.
 While most would agree that the research subjects are the group whose costs and benefits are most important, they are not the only group with a stake in the research.
 In most cases, research subjects put themselves at risk of some harm, such as time lost, discomfort, or more serious risks, in order to contribute broader benefits to society through the research process.
 However, some of the most noxious examples of unethical research involve inflicting harm on research subjects in order to arguably help society at large.
 The Belmont Report introduces the standard of justice to argue that the benefits of research must accrue to the same groups that pay the costs.
 This is typically put into practice with respect to societal groups defined by race or nationality, rather than the specific group of subjects who participate in the study.

 In short, researchers must make judgments about how much potential harm to subjects and others is justified by the potential benefits to those groups, and whether those costs and benefits are distributed equitably.
 While IRBs typically focus on the costs and benefits only to subjects (narrowly defined) and society, others argue that it is also important to consider the costs and benefits to two other important research audiences: the data collection team and the discipline (Humphreys 2015).

-Ultimately, although research projects are reviewed and guided by IRBs, the responsibility to make a judgment about the costs and benefits lies with the researchers.
+Ultimately, although research projects are reviewed and guided by IRBs, the responsibility to make a judgment about the costs and benefits lies with the researchers and the broader research community.
 IRBs rely on researchers to communicate the potential costs and benefits and weigh their implications for different groups.
-IRB review is therefore not a substitute for thoughtful consideration of this tradeoff.
+IRB review is therefore not a substitute for thoughtful consideration of this tradeoff by researchers and consumers of research.

-Minimize the potential costs.
+Does the research minimize the potential costs?

 In addition to making a cost-benefit tradeoff, ethical researchers try to minimize any potential costs.
 There are some common costs to subjects in social science research, such as subjects’ safety, emotional discomfort or trauma, and lost time.
 Researchers must try to minimize these and put systems in place to track and mitigate them.
-While some solutions have become standard practice (for example, providing referrals to counselors to help subjects who become traumatized), it is important that these systems are tailored to the specific context and have significant input from local partners in the case of research in foreign environments.
+Although some solutions have become standard practice (for example, providing referrals to counselors to help subjects who become traumatized), it is important that these systems are tailored to the specific context and have significant input from local partners in the case of research in foreign environments.

 In addition, researchers collecting data, especially on sensitive topics such as criminal or stigmatized behavior, must build systems to protect subjects from violations of confidentiality.
 This requires careful thinking both about the technological aspects of data storage (network security, encryption, etc.) as well as the legal structures that could be used to compel researchers to breach confidentiality.
-In general, if any sensitive data is being collected, the researcher should destroy any links between the data and the subject’s identity unless there is a very good reason not to do so.
+In general, if any sensitive data is being collected, the researcher should make data collection anonymous by not collecting or destroying any links between the data and the subject’s identity unless there is a very good reason not to do so.